You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 Bag or a box!

 You may sadly find litter around the grave.
-So it is always a good idea to bring a bag in case this happens.
+So it is always a good idea to bring a bag in case this is the case.

 Hand brush and water!

-When you do find the grave of your ancestors you may need to do some tidying up.
+When you do find the grave of your ancestors you may need to clean it up.
 This is besides the grass or weeds that you may need to remove from the grave.

 Please though do not bring with you a wire brush.
-This can obviously damage though the stone and will not help you to read the writing.
+This can damage the stone and will not help you to read the inscription.

 What Information Can You Get From A Memorial?